 Start Supplemental Information

-Nominations: The Committee is composed of 12 voting members, in addition to non-voting ex officio members.
-Voting members of the Committee are appointed by the Secretary from individuals who are not officers or employees of the Federal Government and who have expertise regarding issues of minority health.
-To quality for consideration of appointment to the Committee, an individual must possess demonstrated experience and expertise working on issues impacting the health of racial and ethnic minority populations.
-The Committee charter stipulates that the racial and ethnic minority groups shall be equally represented on the Committee membership.
-ACMH is comprised of members who represent the health interests of Hispanics/Latinos; Blacks/African Americans; American Indians and Alaska Natives; and/or Asian Americans, Native Hawaiians, and other Pacific Islanders.
+Nominations: The Committee is composed of 12 voting members.
+The Committee composition also can include non-voting ex officio members.
+This announcement is seeking nominations for voting members.
+Voting members of the Committee are appointed by the Secretary from individuals who are not officers or employees of the federal government and who have expertise regarding issues of minority health.
+To qualify for consideration of appointment to the Committee, an individual must possess demonstrated experience and expertise working on issues impacting the health of racial and ethnic minority populations.
+The Committee charter stipulates that health interests of the racial and ethnic minority groups shall be equally represented on the Committee: Hispanics/Latinos, African Americans, American Indians/Alaska Natives, and Asian Americans and Pacific Islanders (AAPI).

 Mandatory Professional/Technical Qualifications: Nominees must meet all of the following mandatory qualifications to be eligible for consideration:

 (1) Expertise in minority health and racial and ethnic health disparities;

 (2) Expertise in developing or contributing to the development of science-based or evidence- based health Start Printed Page 78345policies and/or programs.
 This expertise may include experience in the analysis, evaluation, and interpretation of federal/state health or regulatory policy;

 (3) Involvement in national, state, regional, tribal, and/or local efforts to improve the health status or outcomes among racial and ethnic minority populations;

 (4) Educational achievement, professional certification(s) in health-related fields (e.g., health professions, allied health, behavioral health, public health, health policy and health administration/management), and professional experience that will support the ability to give expert advice on issues related to improving minority health and eliminating racial and ethnic health disparities; and